Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Outage: Unpowered Switching Device/README.md

 - **Down / Down (no cable)** — No physical connection detected

 > 💡 **Quick Tips:**
-> - To isolate whether the issue is the cable or the interface, swap with a **known-good cable**:
+> - A cable connects two devices.
+If the link doesn't come up, the fault could be the cable, the local interface, or **the remote device on the other end**.
+Swap with a known-good cable first:
 > - If the link comes up → Original cable was faulty
-> - If the link remains down → Either interface, the connected device, or both may be defective
+> - Link remains down → Investigate both the local port and the far-end device

 <kbd>
   <img src="Elements/Bonus1.png" border="1">